isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 which will help the process to be faster.
 Minibatches are subsets of input data that are used for training the policy.
 They will bring in stochasticity to prevent overfitting.
-After each minibatch, the weights of the network are updates during an epoch, which is one full pass through the training data.
+After each minibatch, the weights of the network are updated during an epoch, which is one full pass through the training data.
 More specifically, each neuron will receive an input \[$x_{1},\ x_{2},\ \ldots,\ x_{i}$\] from a set of more neurons.
-The inputs will be multiplied by corresponding weights
+The inputs will be multiplied by the corresponding weights
 \[$w_{1},\ w_{2},\ \ldots,\ w_{i},\ w_{j}$\] and added together with a
 bias term.
 Then, a weighted sum and activation will transform the input into an output.
 The formula for the weighted sum in the x^th^ layer is